 Set and Setting: Everything You Want To Know

-In age-old shamanic rituals involving the use of psychedelic plant medicines, whether it be the ritual consumption of ayahuasca deep in the mysterious wilderness of the Amazon basin, or the ceremonial chewing of bitter peyote buttons atop the volcanic mountains of the Sierra Madre Occidental, the intentional and carefully structured arrangement of set and the setting are foundational to inner journeys of healing and transformation.
+In ancient shamanic rituals involving the use of psychedelic plant medicines, such as ayahuasca in the Amazon or peyote in the Sierra Madre Occidental, the careful arrangement of set and setting is considered essential to facilitate inner journeys of healing and transformation.

 set and setting